 Certified Organic Cotton

-100% pure GOTS Certified (not just claimed) organic cotton means no pesticide residues, chemical finishes or bleached white fabric.
+Where possible we use GOTS Certified (not just claimed) organic cotton which means no pesticide residues, chemical finishes or bleached white fabric.
 This ensures our clothing is free of toxins and our fabric is as soft as possible.

 100% cotton that really is 100% - we do not use the (legal) allowance that would allow us to add 2-4% other fibres to the mix.
 Little known but allowed by law to account for 'trimmings' however these extra % are frequently used to maximize profits by less honest producers.

 No extra 'remedy' coatings added to the fabric, leaving your regular emollients or medication to be applied as, when and where it is needed and not have to compete with other products with unknown combined effects.

 Washable at 60 degrees or above

 This is essential to eliminate house dust mite allergen and to remove residues of oil/cream and dead skin build up from the inside of clothing.